I do to-dos

-Pearls in the past:
+Pearls in the Past

-It may be surprising to learn that pearls were first discovered when diving for oysters and, even then, not every oyster had a pearl in it and not every pearl was round.
-Because of their scarcity, pearls were commonly associated with the rich and royal.
-In fact, it wasn’t until the early 20th Century when the process of culturing pearls was refined.
-Since then, pearl farming, has increased the accessibility of pearls.
-That's why the pearls you find in stores today are almost always cultured.
-Still, cultured pearls have retained their desirable status.
-Pearls also represent purity within certain cultures, similar to the meaning behind white wedding dresses.
+Pearls were first discovered when diving for oysters.
+Not every oyster had a pearl in it, and not every pearl was round.
+Due to this scarcity, pearls were commonly associated with the rich and royal.
+In fact, it wasn’t until the early 20th Century when the culturing process was refined.
+Since then, pearl farming has increased the accessibility of pearls.
+That is why the pearls you find in stores are almost always cultured.

+Pearls represent purity within certain cultures, similar to the meaning behind white wedding dresses.
 Today, they’re frequently given as a gift to future brides, worn by bridesmaids, or passed down as an heirloom.
-They can even be worn long after your wedding day.
+Cultured pearls are a wardrobe staple that can be worn long after your wedding day.
 With the right color, size, and style, cultured pearls can be as unique and edgy as they can be classic and subdued.

-By choosing to accessorize with pearls on your big day, you’ll add an extra touch of elegance and class to your already beautiful wedding.
+By accessorizing with cultured pearls, you’ll add an extra touch of class and elegance to your already beautiful wedding.